granthalf/Python/README.md

     c) run under a CMD [del /A /Q "%localappdata%\Microsoft\Windows\Explorer\iconcache*"]
     d) run under a CMD [start explorer.exe]
     e) Check if the ico is still displayed now.
 If the error is staying remaining, analyse why.

+  E. PNG TO SVG
+    a) [png2svg.py] Turn a PNG file into a SVG file.
+Useful to have on next step the code Base64.

 2. Directory {SELENIUM} => CHECK COOKIES => [browserhdl.py]